- Date : 24/05/2020

 7. Being impatient

+One of the topmost mistakes investors should avoid is being impatient.
 Once the online brokerage has been selected, there could be teething issues initially.
-This may frustrate the trader and the latter might be keen on engaging some other broker.
+This may frustrate the trader and this may prod them to consider some other broker.
 However, one needs to be patient.
 Unless the online brokerage had committed some major error or is consistently making mistakes, the trader must be patient with the online brokerage.

 It would be helpful to treat this article as a checklist if one is planning to shortlist an online stock market brokerage.
 Here are 5 rules you must follow when buying stocks.